genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Searching with wildcards

-DbMon provides functionality to search via a wildcard.
-Beware this might be quite slow if running against a large dataset.
+You can search using the * wildcard.
+Note that this might be quite slow if running against a large dataset.

 ```jsx
 DbMon:USER_ATTRIBUTES>search USER_NAME.matches('Dealer1.*')